Why Energy Efficiency in HVAC Is Important for Earth Day

-One way to find out is to look at the SEER rating of your system.
-SEER, or Seasonal Energy Efficiency Ratio, is a measure of how much energy your system used to cool your home during the cooling season.
+One way to tell is to find the SEER rating of your system.
+SEER, or Seasonal Energy Efficiency Ratio, illustrates how much energy your system used to cool your home during the cooling season.
 The higher the SEER rating, the more efficient your system is.
 For a new air conditioner, the SEER rating must be at least 13.
-If you’re looking for an ENERGY STAR®-certified model, the SEER rating must be 14.5 or higher.
+If you’re looking for an ENERGY STAR®-certified model, the SEER rating will be 14.5 or higher.

 So what can you do to make your HVAC system more energy efficient?

-- Make sure your HVAC system is properly maintained: Consistent maintenance can increase the efficiency of your system by up to 15%.
+- Make sure your HVAC system is well maintained: a consistent hvac tune-up can increase the efficiency of your system by up to 15%.

 - And finally, don’t forget to change your air filter: A dirty air filter can make your HVAC system work up to 15% harder.
 This means it’s sucking up more energy and costing you more money.

 How much money can you save by upgrading to a new system?

 The Department of Energy suggests that a new air conditioner with a SEER rating of 16 could save you up to 20% on your cooling costs.
-If you own an older system with a SEER rating of 10, you can save up to 50%.
+If you use an older system with a SEER rating of 10, you can save up to 50%.

-For a new furnace, the Department of Energy estimates that an AFUE rating of 90% can save you up to 30% on your heating bill.
+For a new residential furnace replacement, the Department of Energy estimates that an AFUE rating of 90% can save you up to 30% on your heating costs.

 So, on Earth Day, we invite you to consider ways you can make your home’s HVAC system more energy efficient.
 Not only will it save you money, but it will also protect the environment!